Meetings and Dates

 Applications must be made on the UNE AEC Application form.
 See information about applying.

 Closing Dates and Late Applications

-Committee meetings are usually held on the last Wednesday of each month.
-Applications for each month’s agenda close 14 days prior to the meeting, i.e., 12pm on the Wednesday.
+Committee meetings are usually held on the last Friday of each month.
+Applications for each month’s agenda close 14 days prior to the meeting, i.e., 12noon on the Friday.